|Road:||M1 between J28 and J29|

 The services were planned to be a few hundred yards further up the M1, on the other side of the footbridge you can see ghost slips and land shaped for a normal straight four-sliproad service area.
-Presumably an expansion of the industrial estate meant that the site had to be moved.
+This was built with the M1, which was planned to gain three additional services.
+Presumably an expansion of the industrial estate meant that the site for this one had to be moved.

 In 1995 Welcome Break worked on new plans for a service area here.
 They had to hold back as the Highways Agency were considering dropping plans to widen and realign the M1 which would have affected the position of the services.
 After this happened Roadchef and Extra showed an interest in the plans, and eventually pushed through with a revised plan to become operator and forecourt operator respectively.